zmunetsi/wooclone/README.md

 [Getting Started on wordpress](https://en-za.wordpress.org/download/)

-Create a new menu and add pages to access
 *   Download a zip file in this repo or clone and compress repo.
 *   Install plugin/zip file downloaded on running wordpress site
-*   Go to admin menu -> wooclone and setup endpoint settings use the following endpoint fot testing: https://my-json-server.typicode.com/zmunetsi/wooclone/products
+*   Go to admin menu -> wooclone and setup endpoint settings

+use the following endpoint fot testing: https://my-json-server.typicode.com/zmunetsi/wooclone/products